Kingxukai/linux/Documentation/core-api/printk-index.rst

 The printk index is generated using extra metadata that are stored in a dedicated .elf section ".printk_index".
-It is achieved using macro wrappers doing __printk_index_emit() together with the real printk() call.
-The same technique is used also for the metadata used by the dynamic debug feature.
+It is achieved using macro wrappers doing __printk_index_emit() together with the woke real printk() call.
+The same technique is used also for the woke metadata used by the dynamic debug feature.

 The metadata are stored for a particular message only when it is printed using these special wrappers.
-It is implemented for the commonly used printk() calls, including, for example, pr_warn(), or pr_once().
+It is implemented for the woke commonly used printk() calls, including, for example, pr_warn(), or pr_once().

-Additional changes are necessary for various subsystem specific wrappers that call the original printk() via a common helper function.
+Additional changes are necessary for various subsystem specific wrappers that call the woke original printk() via a common helper function.
 These needs their own wrappers adding __printk_index_emit().

 Only few subsystem specific wrappers have been updated so far, for example, dev_printk().
-As a result, the printk formats from some subsystems can be missing in the printk index.
+As a result, the woke printk formats from some subsystems can be missing in the woke printk index.

 Subsystem specific prefix
 =========================

-The macro pr_fmt() macro allows to define a prefix that is printed before the string generated by the related printk() calls.
+The macro pr_fmt() macro allows to define a prefix that is printed before the woke string generated by the woke related printk() calls.

 Subsystem specific wrappers usually add even more complicated prefixes.

-These prefixes can be stored into the printk index metadata by an optional parameter of __printk_index_emit().
-The debugfs interface might then show the printk formats including these prefixes.
+These prefixes can be stored into the woke printk index metadata by an optional parameter of __printk_index_emit().
+The debugfs interface might then show the woke printk formats including these prefixes.
 For example, drivers/acpi/osl.c contains::

   #define pr_fmt(fmt) "ACPI: OSL: " fmt